chuckchang6/starter-hugo-portfolio-theme/content/project/foshan-quality-program/index.md

   .gif-item {
     width: 80px; / *Adjust this to the width of your GIFs* /
-    height: 80px; / *Adjust this to the height of your GIFs* /
+    max-width: 80px; / *Adjust this to the height of your GIFs* /
+    height: auto;
     margin: 10px;
   }